 - Next remove pie crust from the oven and reduce heat to 325 degrees.

-- Next pour your filling into the pie and bake for 45-55 minutes or until pie jiggles just slightly.
+- Next pour your filling into the pie, brush the crust with an egg wash (just 1 egg and 1 teaspoon of water whisked together( and bake for 45-55 minutes or until pie jiggles just slightly.
 Sprinkle with additional nutmeg and serve.
+If you see that the crust is browning too quickly, add some foil to the outside or a pie shield to keep it from browning any further.